ElementsProject/lightning/doc/lightning-close.7.md

 The *fee_negotiation_step* parameter controls how closing fee negotiation is performed assuming the peer proposes a fee that is different than our estimate.
-(Note that using this option prevents **experimental-quick-close**, as the quick-close protocol does not allow negotiation).
+(Note that modern peers use the quick-close protocol which does not allow negotiation: see *feerange* instead).

 On every negotiation step we must give up some amount from our proposal towards the peer's proposal.
 This parameter